sean00002/multi-site-BIRD/README.md

     - Used to run different models in different algorithms(MCMC or VI in Stan)
     - Used to plot distribution of all variants `theta` posterior medians.
 (Use data from __1a__)
     - Used to plot auc_roc (Need to use data from __1b__)
-    - ==Please see the details of model version control and inputs control in the notebook==
+    - __Please see the details of model version control and inputs control in the notebook__

 ## cmdStan: Other accessory directories
 1. `STANINPUTS`